-Continued study and applications of integration: volumes, lengths, surface of revolution; derivatives and integrals involving trigonometric functions, infinite series, expansion of functions, hyperbolic functions, law of the mean, partial fractions, polar coordinates, and conic sections.
+Continued study and applications of integration: volumes, lengths, surface of revolution; derivatives and integrals involving trigonometric functions, infinite series, expansion of functions, hyperbolic functions, law of the mean, partial

 MAT 303 - Linear Algebra with Applications to Differential Equations

 This course is designed to teach students some of the basic computational skills of Linear Algebra in the context of Differential Equations.
 Students will learn to use the basic operations of matrices, study systems of linear equations and find the determinant, eigenvalues and eigenvectors of a matrix.
 The student will apply these tools in the qualitative study of solutions to systems of Differential Equations.